-As part of the Fulbright Foreign Student Program, Fulbright Schuman awards scholarships to European citizens to conduct research in any academic field at an accredited U.S. institution for a period between four months and one academic year (9 months).
-Fulbright Schuman grants are open to citizens of all 28 EU Member States.
-Applicants must demonstrate in their Study/Research Objectives Essay that their proposed program/research is relevant to U.S.-EU relations, EU policy, or the EU institutions and show relevancy to at least two EU Member States.
+As part of the Fulbright Foreign Student Program, Fulbright Schuman awards scholarships to European citizens to study or conduct research in any academic field at an accredited U.S. institution for a period between four months and one academic year (9 months).
+Applicants must present a letter of affiliation from an accredited university or non-profit research institution and demonstrate in their Study/Research Objectives Essay that their proposed program/research is relevant to U.S.-EU relations, EU policy, or the EU institutions and to at least two EU Member States.

-Factors that may make an applicant ineligible for the Fulbright-Schuman Program include: current employment/traineeship at the European Commission, strong professional ties to European institutions, current or former residence in the United States, and lack of experience outside of home country.
+Factors that may make an applicant ineligible for the Fulbright Schuman Program include: current employment/traineeship at the European Commission, strong professional ties to European institutions, current or former residence in the United States, and lack of experience outside of home country.
 No candidate may receive Fulbright Schuman funding in concurrence with other EC funding (e.g. Marie Curie) for the same activity.

 HOW TO APPLY